xspize/brand-yourself-assessment/README.md

-## Gathering feedback based in Samples
+## Choosing the right logo

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/Samples.png?raw=true">
 </p>

 - ### Sample 1:
-Whenever I asked for feedback about all of the samples, the boat turned was the less favorite.
-The shape of the boat doesnt look quite right but in general I like the idea of having a boat, since it makes sense to have a boat as a logo of a company called Odyssey.
-It also doesn't look very professional.
+The shape of the boat doesnt look quite right but in general I like the idea of having a boat, it makes sense to have a boat as a logo of a company called Odyssey but it doesn't look very professional.
 I could adjust it to make it look better, but compared to the other samples I took upon the decision of discarding this sample.

 - ### Sample 2:
-This sample is one of my favorites due to its simplicity.
-Now if its memorable? not quite, I wouldnt say so, in order to archieve what I want I can't just have two triangles crossing each other as a logo, but honestly it looks so clean! in terms of feedback it was one of the favorite amongst the others.
+This sample is one of my favorites.
+I tried to include the letters D and Y inside the triangles but it didn't look too good and made me discard this sample.

 - ### Sample 3:
 When it comes to having a familiar logo that has something to do with the name of the company itself, this logo is pretty much the letter [O] of Odyssey shown in a huge font size along with the brand name underneath.
 At first I thought of having Dyssey and have the [ O ] standing on top of it, but that could lead to misunderstandings of what the company is called.

 - ### Sample 4:
-Waves,waves! they look amazing! but at the same time its too dull.
+Waves look good but at the same time it looks a little too dull.
 I created the following samples after this one with those waves in mind which helped me quite a lot to reach something that I actually liked.
-In terms of feedback well, the people that I asked really liked it but said it's too dull and then they told me that I could add it somewhere else to make it look better and more complete.

 - ### Sample 5:
-As stated in Sample 4 I gathered all the feedback and made this sample, its a circle with the waves inside it.
-Why a circle? well, once I took another look at sample 3 with the O in separate as a whole logo it came to my mind, why not include 3 initials inside it? so the circle symbolize the O and then inside the letters D and Y. This sample was the favorite amongst the other ones.
+As stated in Sample 4 I had those waves in mind for this sample, its a circle with the waves inside it.
+Why a circle? well, once I took another look at sample 3 with the O in separate as a whole logo it came to my mind, why not include 3 initials inside it? so the circle symbolize the O and then inside the letters D and Y. Basically what I tried doing with the triangles but it looks way better in a circle.

 - ### Sample 6:
-I started thinking about colouring the logo when I started drawing the sketch of this sample, because I wanted my logo to have colours.
+I started thinking about colouring the logo when I started drawing the sketch for this sample, because I wanted my logo to have colours.
 And that is why I used one of the lines of the waves I used in Sample 4 and 5, and in the middle the letters D and Y. That leaves me with a lot of possibilities to colour each side of the circle.
-Which is good and made me feel more confident.
+Which is good and made me feel more confident about my project.
 I saved this sample as an SVG image and imported it to Adobe Illustrator.

-## Creating the Logo in Illustrator
+## Creating the Logo (Sample 6) in Illustrator
 After choosing the right Sample previously made in Adobe XD, I then saved the file as an svg image to edit it in Illustrator.
 First thing I did was to hold shift and created the shape of a circle.
 In a purple tone.